Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dataengineering_ml_using_snowpark_python/getting_started_with_dataengineering_ml_using_snowpark_python.md

 pip install streamlit
 ```

+> aside negative
-  *Note: The versions at the time of writing this -- snowflake-snowpark-python 1.0.0, streamlit 1.18.1.*
+> Note: The versions at the time of writing this -- snowflake-snowpark-python 1.0.0, streamlit 1.18.1.

 5) Update [connection.json](https://github.com/Snowflake-Labs/sfguide-ml-model-snowpark-python-scikit-learn-streamlit/blob/main/connection.json) with your Snowflake account details and credentials.

+> aside negative
-  *Note: For the account parameter, specify your [account identifier](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html) and do not include the snowflakecomputing.com domain name.
+> Note: For the account parameter, specify your [account identifier](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html) and do not include the snowflakecomputing.com domain name.
 Snowflake automatically appends this when creating the connection.*

 ---